 When I wrote my more recent article on “what is it called when a diver comes up too fast,” I saw that people also ask “can you die from the bends” too.

-Can you die from the bends or can decompression sickness kill you?
-Yes in extreme cases of the bends or decompression sickness it can kill you.
-As explained below when a National Geographic diver lost his life diving to a depth of 122 metres (400 feet), whilst filming the wreck HMHS Britannic in Greece.
+You can die from the bends and decompression sickness can kill you in extreme cases.
+An example of this is explained in a story in National Geographic of a scuba diver dying from the bends when he was diving to a depth of 122 metres (400 feet) whilst filming the wreck HMHS Britannic in Greece.

 What is ‘the bends‘ in scuba diving

 The bends occurs when dissolved gases come out of solution in the form of bubbles.
-These gases, which is mostly nitrogen, will have dissolved into a diver’s tissues whilst scuba diving at depth.
-The reason depth is important is that at depth the water pressure is greater.
+This happens on fast ascents from depth or if a diver misses a decompression stop.
+These gases, which is mostly nitrogen, were dissolved into a diver’s tissues whilst scuba diving at depth.

 The deeper you dive the greater the risk of the bends

-Plus, the deeper you dive, the greater the water pressure.
-The higher the pressure, the more nitrogen gas will be dissolved into the tissues, which is referred to as ‘On-gassing.’
+The deeper you dive the greater the water pressure.
+The higher the pressure the more nitrogen gas will be dissolved into the tissues.
+This is referred to as ‘On-gassing.’

-The bends occurs on ascent, as the water pressure decreases.
-During the ascent, and as the water pressure reduces, these gases (i.e. nitrogen) slowly leaves the tissues (also known as ‘Off-gassing‘) .
+The bends occurs on ascent as the water pressure decreases.
+During the ascent as the water pressure reduces, these gases (i.e. nitrogen) slowly leave the tissues (also known as ‘Off-gassing‘) .

-But if this ascent is too fast, instead of the nitrogen leaving safely and slowly, it instead forms tiny bubbles.
+But if this ascent is too fast the nitrogen no longer leaves safely and slowly.
+Instead small nitrogen bubbles are formed.
 It’s these tiny bubbles that can lead to the bends.
-And it’s the bends that can have dire consequences for you…see below.
+The bends that can have dire consequences for you…see below.

 But this only becomes a problem if the ascent is faster than it should be, or where any required decompression stops are missed.

-The bends can affect almost any part of the body, which includes minor skin bends, joints, lungs, heart, brain and the spinal cord.
+The bends can affect almost any part of the body, this includes:

 Depending on the severity of decompression sickness, which part of the body is affected and the speed of treatment, will all impact on the casualty’s final fate.